-- Unless directed by MoE to do otherwise, Discovery will continue to practice emergency (e.g. fire, earthquake, lockdown) and evacuation drills as per BC Fire Code 2.8.3.2, and modify current drill procedures to adhere to health and safety guidelines (e.g., providing additional muster spots to prevent crowding/congregating). - Discovery will continue to update their fire safety plans on an annual basis, as per the BC Fire Code, to pandemic protocols).
-School fire safety plans, including fire drill procedures, will be developed in cooperation with the local fire department. - The above two points are also applicable to earthquake, hold and secure, and lockdown drills. - In the event of an actual emergency, emergency procedures must take precedence over COVID-19 preventive measures. - Emergency and evacuation planning, and drills will spacing out on stairwells, in hallways, and personal space allotments for gathering spots) In the event of an actual emergency, communicable disease prevention measures can be suspended to ensure for a timely, efficient, and safe response.
+- Discovery will continue to practice emergency (e.g. fire, earthquake, lockdown) and evacuation drills as per BC Fire Code 2.8.3.2, and modify current drill procedures to adhere to health and safety guidelines (e.g., providing additional muster spots to prevent crowding/congregating). - Discovery will continue to update their fire safety plans on an annual basis, as per the BC Fire Code, to pandemic protocols).
+School fire safety plans, including fire drill procedures, will be developed in cooperation with the local fire department. - The above two points are also applicable to earthquake, hold and secure, and lockdown drills. - In the event of an actual emergency, emergency procedures must take precedence over communicable disease preventive measures. - Emergency and evacuation planning, and drills will spacing out on stairwells, in hallways, and personal space allotments for gathering spots) In the event of an actual emergency, communicable disease prevention measures can be suspended to ensure for a timely, efficient, and safe response.